The Welsh Centre for International Affairs is a registered charity (no. 1156822) and is governed by a Board of Trustees.

 Sara Whittam – Secretary

-Originally from Anglesey, Sara has been based in Cardiff with her family for 15 years after studying languages and linguistics at the University of Leeds which led to working and living in France with a stint at the European Parliament.
+Originally from Ynys Mon, Sara has been based in Cardiff with her family for 15 years.
+Studying languages and linguistics at the University of Leeds led to working and living in France with a stint at the European Parliament.

-Sara has almost 10 years’ experience of working in higher education policy and strategy at the University of Bristol and Cardiff University, and currently leads on the School of Medicine’s strategy to develop Welsh medium medical education, including the recent implementation of the Welsh Language Standards.
+Sara has 10 years’ experience of working in higher education policy and strategy at the University of Bristol and Cardiff University, and is currently seconded to a role developing medical education provision in north Wales.

 Chrishan has been a member of the Board since 2013 and he had previously been the chair of the Centre’s Legal Affairs Committee.
 He is a civil servant at the Welsh Government and has a legal professional background.
 In 2016, he was unanimously elected to be the Chair of the Board of Trustees.